PeterAaser/fs2CyborgPreprocessing/README.md

 # fs2CyborgPreprocessing
 Real-time preprocessing of raw electrode voltage stream, using functional streams 2 (fs2) in Scala.

-Assumes 10000 Hz sampling rate.
+* Example 1 converts an Int stream of pV of an electrode into noise reduced PSD stream.
+Heavy preprocessed signal.

+* Example 2 converts an Int stream of pV of an electrode into a 6 second sliding window count of action potentials in individual frequency bins from Power Spectral Densities (PSDs) in the range 296 - 3000 Hz .
+Lightweight preprocessed signal, good for PCA models.

+Both examples rely on pre-computed noise tresholds for the selected electrode (from other code).
+It assumes 10000 Hz sampling rate on the raw electrode voltage stream.
 Computation can be speeded up, or throttled to real-time speed when reading data from a file.
 The code should be straight forward to implement in [SHODAN](https://github.com/PeterAaser/SHODAN) for real-time preprocessing in the Cyborg project.

-Audacity, Python matplotlib and Unscrambler X was used for the plots in the example.
+Audacity, Python matplotlib and The Unscrambler X was used for the plots in the example.

 ## Dependencies: